NoBrainer/WebAppTemplate/README.md

 # WebAppTemplate

 ## Dev Environment Setup
-- Install git, npm, and nodejs
+- Install git
-- Download this repository
+- Install nodejs & npm

 ## Build Scripts
 Run these commands from the root of the project.